CloudDataObject/appbuilder-mobile-template/README.md

 ## Running the Sample

-With Telerik AppBuilder, you can deploy apps in the device simulator and on device wirelessly or via cable connection.
+With Telerik AppBuilder, you can deploy apps in the device simulator and on devices wirelessly or via cable connection.
 For more information about running apps, see [Running Your App][Running Your App].

 To test the LiveSync JavaScript API sample, choose one of the following deployment methods.